 The Trust will assess the implementation and effectiveness of this policy.
 The policy will be promoted and implemented throughout the Academy.

-The nominated Trustee to report Whisteblowing concerns is Lindsey-Jane Buxton The nominated Staff Member to report Whistleblowing concerns is Alison Bradley
+The nominated Trustee to report Whisteblowing concerns is Lindsey-Jane Buxton The nominated Staff Members to report Whistleblowing concerns are Nevine Towers and Alison Bradley